-Refer to the Office Ergonomics Assessment Quick Reference Guide to assist you in a step-by-step process to conduct the office ergonomics assessment.
+The Office Ergonomics Assessment Quick Reference Guide offers tips and techniques to assist you in a stepby-step process to conduct the office ergonomics assessment.

-Take the Guide with you for the first several assessments you perform to help speed up the process.
+Take the Guide with you for the first several assessments you perform to help speed up the assessment process.